Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Somehow the 5GHz network downloaded faster than the wired connection, blowing away our expectations and the competition’s chances all in the same breath.

 At a distance of 30ft the same reliability issues that plagued the 2.4GHz tests reappeared, but the dropoff wasn’t as immediately noticeable.
 At 30ft, the C9 posted a download rate of 181.40Mbps download/132.40Mbps upload.

 Switching over to the 5GHz spectrum bumped this figure up considerably.
 Again at a distance of 5ft, our Nighthawk X6 review showed an average download speed of nearly 210Mbps, with an upload speed of 280Mbps.
 At a distance of 30ft this number dropped off a bit to 170Mbps down/169Mbps up, but that’s to be expected on the 5Ghz spectrum, which can suffer more significant signal loss when transmitting through walls or doors.

 The C9 even trounced its closest competition, the Netgear Nighthax X6, on the wired performance front.

 When plugged directly into the source, the C9 pumped out a staggering 556.59Mbps download/416.66Mbps.
-Just as it was with the X6, this is still a long ways off from the 990Mbs down/897Mbps we get when piped directly into our fiber modem, but the router still shines bright under the fact that it’s still significantly cheaper and faster than the competition without breaking a sweat.
+Just as it was with the X6, this is still a long way off from the 990Mbs down/897Mbps we get when piped directly into our fiber modem, but the router still shines brightly under the fact that it’s still significantly cheaper and faster than the competition without breaking a sweat.